dengxian-xreal/xreal.github.io/docs/01_XREALDevices/XREAL Glasses.md

 - **XREAL Light**: The consumer version of XREAL Light, which is currently selling through XREAL's partnered carriers’ retail stores.
 XREAL Light operates by tethering to an Android smartphone.
 - **XREAL Air**: Compared to XREAL Light, XREAL Air is a pared down, yet highly fashionable pair of AR glasses, that pushes the envelope with a form factor that’s wearable and inherently more comfortable.
-- **XREAL Light Developer Kit**: The XREAL Light Developer Kit operates by tethering Xreal Light to a proprietary computing pack developed by Xreal.
 - **XREAL Air 2 and XREAL Air 2 Pro**: XREAL Air 2 shares the same technological features as XREAL Air, but focuses much more on ergonomics, making it way more comfortable to wear for general consumers.
 XREAL Air 2 Pro, in addtion to what XREAL Air 2 has to offer, introduces the world's first electrochromic lens ever put into mass production.

 The table below shows detailed technical specifications for XREAL AR glasses: